 When we're ready to seal the dough we start to press the rolling pin from the center to one end and then start from the center and go to the other end.
 The dough stretches, this way the dough stretches evenly.

 We go over the top several times to make sure that the edges are sealed.

 The extra pieces of dough that we cut off the edges we reuse by running them through the pasta roller.
 The dough is very forgiving and easy to work with.

 The fourth step is to transfer the plump meat and cheese filled pasta to a parchment lined baking sheet.

-As soon as we fill one baking sheet, we put it in the freezer and start sheet.
-Once the ravioli are frozen, we seal them in a freezer bags and then put the bags in freezer containers.
+As soon as we fill one baking sheet, we put it in the freezer and start on another sheet.
+Once the ravioli freeze, we seal them in freezer bags and put the bags in freezer containers.

 Preparing Italian Ravioli